IndacoSub/V3UnityFontReader/README.md

 	UABEA's license can be found here: https://github.com/nesrak1/UABEA/blob/master/license

 The aforementioned projects have been really useful for the development of this tool.
+They are not used *inside* the program, as it makes no use of them directly, so LICENSE files are not included.

 Thanks to the members of the "SPIRAL" Discord server and the Spiral Framework project (https://spiralframework.info/ -- source code here: https://github.com/SpiralFramework/Spiral).